 When I was a little girl, I wanted to be a ballerina.
 I would dress up in my make-shift tutu and house slippers then twirl and spiral into my perfect, innocent imagination.
 Most times, I wouldn’t play music while I danced because the music I played in my mind was far more engaging.
 I would float away on a cloud of breath and fluid limbs then lose myself to sensational movement.
 I would fly!
 I begged my parents to put me in dance class but, unlike my overflowing imagination, their financial limitations forced me to pursue other forms of creative movement.
 Examples of such mobility included freestyle ballet and the ability to “fly” up AND down the extended staircase of my childhood home.
 I had so many bruises on my legs, as a child, that my parents received a phone call from my daycare inquiring about domestic violence!
 Horrified, my mother exclaimed, “You don’t understand!
 She thinks she can fly!”

 As I grew into an awkward adolescent, I was still enthralled with the magic of dance.
-I would perform my freestyle moves whenever and wherever the opportunity presented itself: talent shows at school or summer camp, back yard performances for visiting family members, weddings, birthday parties, etc. I’m not sure when, exactly, the charm of the adorable, free spirited dancing little girl turned into a mockery of giggles and hidden whispers, but I definitely became “that girl” (don’t get caught up in semantics, you know exactly what I mean.)
+I would perform my freestyle moves whenever and wherever the opportunity presented itself: talent shows at school or summer camp, back yard performances for visiting family members, weddings, birthday parties, etc. I’m not sure when, exactly, the charm of the adorable, free spirited dancing little girl turned into a mockery of giggles and hidden whispers, I definitely became “that girl” (please don’t get caught up in a the semantics of that phrase because you know EXACTLY what I mean.)
 My child like features rounded out and left me with a chubby exterior and an insecure heart.
 Growing up can be so stressful and confusing.
 All I wanted was to fit in and to be liked by my peers, I experienced quite the opposite.
 I over compensated for my insecurities by trying too hard to be popular, which worked like Murphy’s Law and resulted in disheartening ridicule.
 Kids are mean!
 Any adult who has endured childhood bullying will tell you that although they moved past those unpleasant moments; tiny, ugly emotional scars were left to remember them by.
 The desire to express my eclectic love of dance dissolved.
 I turned my focus toward other expressive interests to satisfy my creative mind, ones that received more artistic appreciation.
 Like, all things relating to live theater.
 You should know that I have a flare for the dramatic.

 Pursuing a career in makeup, hair dressing, and wig making left me with TERRIBLE posture.
 In 2007 I decided to investigate the whole Pilates craze; I mean Madonna did it, she looked pretty damn good (2007.)
 The Pilates experience was a HUGE eye opener for me.
 I discovered that working day in and day out, building wigs and applying makeup, left my cervical and thoracic spine extremely kyphotic, or rounded- I was basically getting a hump back at age 25!
 That was happening.
 It was time for me to Pilates the shit out of my spine!
 I devoted myself to Pilates.
 It’s an incredible, rehabilitative, core strengthening, fluid way to move- and talk about the lines!
 The graceful body lines of Pilates are so elegantly strong!
 The Pilates Method allowed me to tap into my, oh so cherished, inner ballerina.
-Please allow me to take a moment of your time while I dedicate this letter I wrote to Mr. Joseph Pilates:
+Please allow me to take a moment of your time while I dedicate this letter I wrote to Mr. Joseph President :

 Dear Mr. Pilates,